S-a-a-h/hangman733/README.md

 1. Download the **milestone_5.py** file onto your computer
 1. Store in an easy-to-access directory, i.e. Desktop, or create a folder named 'Hangman' to store this file
 1. Open up your computer's terminal
-1. Navigate to the directory which you have stored the python file
+1. Navigate to the directory which you have stored milestone_5.py